 Although light and medium chemical peels are still popular, the deeper chemical peels are being replaced by laser peel due to greater control of the depth of the peel with laser, as well as greater safety of laser peels over deep chemical peels.

-Mild chemical peels, such as glycolic acid peel and peels involving salicylic acid, are a very useful tool in treating acne, clearing pores, stimulating dermal collagen production, and improving and maintaining of the tone and radiance of the skin.
-Medium peels, such as TCA peel, can still be used for decreasing pigmentation and wrinkles.
-Phenol peel, while very effective in removing pigmentation and correcting wrinkles, is substantially more risky than a laser peel, and is performed more rarely.
+Mild chemical peels, such as glycolic acid peel and peels involving salicylic acid, are a very useful tool in treating acne and pores, stimulating dermal collagen production, and addressing the tone and radiance of the skin.
+Medium peels, such as TCA peel, can still be used to target pigmentation and wrinkles.
+Phenol peel, while very effective in treating pigmentation and wrinkles, is substantially more risky than a laser peel, and is performed more rarely.